What is DHCP? | How to Enable It on Windows 10

 Step 5

 The settings in the following image are statically set.
-You can enter the desired IP address manually.
-In this screen, we can enable the DHCP service to get an IP address from the modem.
+You can enter the desired address manually.
+In this screen, we can enable the DHCP service to get an address from the modem.

-For TCP/IP settings on Windows 10, select the option in the following image.
-After selecting the Automatically set IP address, the Obtain an IP address automatically option will be enabled.
+For TCP settings on Windows 10, select the option in the following image.
+After choosing the automatic assignment, the Obtain an IP address automatically option will be enabled.

 Step 6